 “I really want to do this, but I don’t think we can afford it.”
-When I hear this statement from clients who push back on the cost of our tools and professional development, it makes me want to scream out loud: YOU CAN’T AFFORD NOT TO!
+When I hear this statement from clients who push back on the cost of our tools and investment in professional development, it makes me want to scream out loud: YOU CAN’T AFFORD NOT TO!

 I realize they clearly don’t understand exactly what is at risk.
 Talent optimization and creating a good human experience for your employees are the most important things you do—without employees you don’t have a business.
 When ignored, downplayed, or simply done wrong, there are significant consequences.
 In fact according to a study completed by Leadership IQ, “The financial cost of hiring failures, coupled with the opportunity cost of not hiring high performers, can be millions of dollars, even for small companies.”